-The painter, Max Rossbach, born in 1871 in Leipzig, commenced his studies at the Munich Art Academy at the age of 23.
-The famous porcelain retailer, F.B.
-Selle in Leipzig, established the contact with Porzellan Manufaktur Nymphenburg: at the beginning of 1899, the porcelain maker was looking for a designer to create a modern service to be completed on time for the world exhibition in Paris the following year.
-On the recommendation from Leipzig, Max Rossbach designed the MODERN shape for Nymphenburg.
-The matching food service was presented and celebrated in Paris.
-The service today is regarded as one of Nymphenburg's art nouveau icons.
-In 1902, Rossbach replaced the tureen in this service with the oval and more elegant MODERN S bowl design.
-He then left Nymphenburg to dedicate himself exclusively to painting.
+The painter Max Rossbach, born in Leipzig in 1871, began studying at the Munich Art Academy at the age of 23.
+The renowned porcelain dealer FB Selle of Leipzig established contact to Porzellan Manufaktur Nymphenburg: At the beginning of 1899, the porcelain manufactory was looking for a designer for a modern dinnerware pattern that should be ready in time for the Paris World Exhibition the following year.
+On the recommendation of Selle, Max Rossbach designed the shape MODERN for Nymphenburg.
+The associated dining service was presented and celebrated in Paris.
+It is now one of the icons of Nymphenburg Art Nouveau.
+In 1902 Rossbach replaced the terrine of this service with the oval and more elegant rounded shape MODERN S. He then left the factory in order to recommence his full devotion to painting.